Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_matplotlib/matplotlib_plot.md

 plt.show()
 ```

-You can change your line style by massking in a third argument - to create a dashed line type:
+You can change your line style by passing in a third argument - to create a dashed line type:

 ```
 plt.plot(x,y, '--')